 Are coconuts good for dogs?

-Although nowadays we consider our dogs part of the family, and much-beloved ones at that, it’s always crucial we all remember that dogs and humans have evolved to gain nutrition from their food very differently.
+Although nowadays we consider our dogs part of the family and much-beloved ones at that, it’s always crucial we all remember that dogs and humans have evolved to gain nutrition from their food very differently.

 This is one of the reasons why people need to think twice before handing some foods to dogs – some cause tummy upsets, and some bring with them the risks of poisoning your pet.

-In fact, coconut oil is often added to dog supplements, or sprinkled in small doses on dogs’ meals by conscientious owners who are looking to take advantage of the health benefits of coconuts for dogs.
+In fact, coconut oil is often added to dog supplements or sprinkled in small doses on dogs’ meals by conscientious owners who are looking to take advantage of the health benefits of coconuts for dogs.

 Whereas many fruits and vegetables that human beings enjoy can be a little rich in natural sugars to be realistically included in a dog’s diet too often, there’s a strong case to be made for giving your dog coconut meat.

-Of course, it hopefully goes without saying that even those dogs with the strongest and most robust teeth and jaws ought not be given the hairy hard nastiness of a coconut husk though!
+Of course, it hopefully goes without saying that even those dogs with the strongest and most robust teeth and jaws ought not to be given the hairy hard nastiness of a coconut husk though!